PartialLogo

 Suzanne Eade: the Horse Racing Ireland chief executive is "very pleased" with the increase in fundingCredit: Patrick McCann (racingpost.com/photos)

-That is an increase of 4.3 per cent on the 2024 figure of €76m.
+That is a 4.3 per cent increase on the 2024 figure of €76m.
 There was more good news as it was announced that the first year of funding has also been allocated to the redevelopment of the Irish Equine Centre, located outside Naas in County Kildare.

-An €8.3bn budget was unveiled by the government in Ireland on Tuesday, one which will "put the country on a firm footing for the future" according to Jack Chambers, the Minister for Finance.
-The Irish racing industry has been one of the winners, with Horse Racing Ireland chief executive Suzanne Eade "very pleased" about the news.
+An €8.3bn budget was unveiled by the government in Ireland on Tuesday and will "put the country on a firm footing for the future" according to Jack Chambers, the minister for finance.
+The Irish racing industry has been one of the winners, with Horse Racing Ireland chief executive Suzanne Eade "very pleased" about the increased funding.

-Eade said: "We have received a budget 2025 allocation of €79.28m, a 4.3 per cent uplift on 2024.
-The Department of Agriculture, Food and the Marine have also set aside the first year of funding towards the redevelopment of the Irish Equine Centre.
+Eade said: "We have received a budget allocation of €79.28m, a 4.3 per cent uplift on 2024.
+The Department of Agriculture, Food and the Marine has also set aside the first year of funding towards the redevelopment of the Irish Equine Centre.

-"We're very pleased to have received the continued support for the industry from the department and HRI’s budgeting process for 2025 is already under way and will be focused on key strategic priorities for the industry."
+"We're very pleased to have received the continued support for the industry from the department.
+HRI’s budgeting process for 2025 is already under way and will be focused on key strategic priorities for the industry."

 Read these next: